 - hosting conferences or events targeted to the general public vs. congregation members.

-- facility rental, printing, copies of media, advertising, postage.
+- printing, copies of media, advertising, postage.

 - operating funds, capital expenses, fund drives (the Grants do cover consultant fees to help raise funds).